CTE Teaching Cadet

 - CPR Certification

-- CDA Credential or Mi-YDA Credential or Certificate
+- CDA or Mi-YDA Certificate or Credential

 Program Prerequisites

 Students must have completed the 10th grade of high school and have a minimum 2.0 GPA.
 Students must also complete and pass a background check.
+Students must be 16 years of age or turn 16 in grade 11 and complete the RESD orientation.
+Year 2 students must be in good academic standing to enroll.

 High School/College Credits